 GeneCards Summary for EDN3 Gene

 EDN3 (Endothelin 3) is a Protein Coding gene.
 Diseases associated with EDN3 include waardenburg syndrome, type 4b and hirschsprung disease 4.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include receptor binding and hormone activity.
 An important paralog of this gene is EDN2.

 UniProtKB/Swiss-Prot for EDN3 Gene

 The endothelin family consists of highly potent vasoconstrictive peptides.
 Three endogenous isoforms are known to exist - ET-1, ET-2 and ET-3.
 Due to their physiological role as vasoactive peptides, endothelins have been linked to certain cardiac, vascular and renal diseases; endothelin antagonists may therefore play an important role in the treatment of these conditions.
 Two distinct endothelin receptors have so far been cloned in mammals, classified as ETA and ETB receptors.